laanp/Icarus_Mods_Separated/laanp-CircleBuilder_Readme.md

 ## Mod Details:
 - While pointing at any vertical beam, with a another deployed, right-mouse button to bring up "Pete's Circle Builder" Menu.
 - Allows construction of up to 48-sided round buildings by pre-placement of inner circle beams around a centre beam.
-- Also supports any custom angle rotation of vertical beams around a centre, including step height change and rotation amount.
+- Also supports any custom angle rotation of vertical beams around a centre.
 - Check out the "How-To-Use" video here: [Icarus Mod Tutorial - Pete's Circle Builder](https://youtu.be/SJcZWr_o7Ss?si=FZMb4t0TDTvUwx1F)